 The owner of this shop is a veteran fashion designer, so forget about having to repair or restyle the pieces you find at La Mode Vintage.

-Again, be prepared to spend more to get the high quality, designer pieces you’ll find here.
+Again, be prepared to spend a lot more to get the high quality designer pieces you’ll find here.
 Organization is clearly key with these higher end shops, making the shopping experience easy and relaxing.
 The shop is only open two days a week, but trust me, it’s worth waiting out Friday and Saturday to take a peek at what they have to offer!

 12 Rue Rochebrune, 75011

-Bare in mind, with this type of selection, the prices in these stores tend to be a bit higher than those 1-10 euro find you may be hoping for.
+Bare in mind, with this type of selection, the prices in these stores tend to be a bit higher than those 1-10 euro finds you may be hoping for in a vintage shop.
 If that’s more your price range, read on!

 Where to Find Those Rare Gems